 Proceed with loosening the wheel bolts or nuts and raising the vehicle using jack stands.

-Next, remove the wheel and unbolt the rear caliper.
+Next, remove the wheel and unbolt the caliper.
 Make sure the caliper isn’t hanging freely to avoid damaging the brake lines.
+Use wire ties or wire to support the weight of the caliper.

 Once that’s out of the way, you can open the cap on the brake fluid reservoir.